ksung1923/stock-analysis/README.md

 ### Analysis
 To begin my analysis, I used my original code as a starting point to then edit and refractor.
 I took the following steps to improve and refractor my original code.
-1.	a) I created a “tickerIndex” variable and set it to zero before iterating over all the rows.
+1. 1a) I created a “tickerIndex” variable and set it to zero before iterating over all the rows.
 I used this variable to access the correct index across the arrays I will be using in my code.
-1.	b) Next, I created three output arrays for the following variables “tickerVolumes” as a Long data type and “tickerStartingPrices” and “tickerEndingPrices” as a Single data type.
+1. 1b) Next, I created three output arrays for the following variables “tickerVolumes” as a Long data type and “tickerStartingPrices” and “tickerEndingPrices” as a Single data type.
-2.	a) Then, I created a for loop to initialize the “tickerVolumes to zero.
+2. 2a) Then, I created a for loop to initialize the “tickerVolumes to zero.
-2.	b) I also created another for loop to loop over all the rows in the spreadsheet
+2. 2b) I also created another for loop to loop over all the rows in the spreadsheet
-3.	a) Inside the loop in Step 2b, I wrote a script that increases the current “tickerVolumes”, which represents the stock ticker volume.
+3. 3a) Inside the loop in Step 2b, I wrote a script that increases the current “tickerVolumes”, which represents the stock ticker volume.
 The script adds the ticker volume for the current stock sticker.
-3.	b) With an if-then statement, I check if the current row is the first row with the selected “tickerIndex”.
+3. 3b) With an if-then statement, I check if the current row is the first row with the selected “tickerIndex”.
 If yes, then I assign the current starting price to the “tickerStartingPrices” Variable.
-3.	c) Again, with an if-then statement, I check if the current row is the last row with the selected “tickerIndex”.
+3. 3c) Again, with an if-then statement, I check if the current row is the last row with the selected “tickerIndex”.
 If yes, then I assign the current starting price to the “tickerEndingPrices” Variable.
-3.	d) Next, I write a script to increase the tickerIndex if the next row’s ticker does not match the previous row’s ticker.
+3. 3d) Next, I write a script to increase the tickerIndex if the next row’s ticker does not match the previous row’s ticker.
-4. Finally, I use a for loop to loop through my arrays of “ticker”, “tickerVolume”, “tickerStartingPrices”,  and “tickerEndingPrices” to output the columns “Ticker”, “Total Daily Volume”, and “Return” in my spreadsheet.
+4. 4) Finally, I use a for loop to loop through my arrays of “ticker”, “tickerVolume”, “tickerStartingPrices”,  and “tickerEndingPrices” to output the columns “Ticker”, “Total Daily Volume”, and “Return” in my spreadsheet.

 ### VBA Script
 Please see my script that represent my analysis steps.